-You wake up in the morning with a startup idea.
-It’s perfectly simple and there is little chance of failure.
-You want to invest $20,000 and you are sure that down the road you will be able to sell the business for $60,000.
-Thinking about this you decide to calculate how much you earned and get a VC investment.
+You wake up in one morning with a perfectly simple, failure proof startup idea.
+You want to invest $20,000 and you are sure that down the road you will be able to sell the business for $60,000 at least.
+Thinking about this you decide to calculate how much you earned and get a VC (venture capital) investment.

 Sounds simple, right?

-Exit multiple is a very simple calculation.
-It is the total cash out divided by the total cash in.
-So if you put $20,000 in and got $60,000 back, your exit multiple would be 3X.
+It is very easy to calculate exit multiple.
+It is the total ‘out’ cash divided by the total ‘in’ cash.
+In your case, you’ve put $20,000 in and got back $60,000, so, your exit multiple would be 3X.

-So you calculate it on a napkin and go and tell your VC friend about it.
+You’ve calculated your project exit multiple on a napkin and told your VC friend about it.

-If you’re a first-time entrepreneur making the rounds visiting VCs for the first time this is how it usually goes.
+If you’re an entrepreneur making the rounds visiting VCs for the first time this is how it usually goes.

 A bad what?

-IRR is an annualized rate that would have discounted all payouts throughout the life of an investment to a value that equals the initial investment amount.
+IRR (Internal Rate Of Return) is an annualized rate that would have discounted all payouts throughout the life of an investment to a value that equals the initial investment amount.

 VC funds usually target IRR of 30%.